-We used the same set of apartments for each participant since randomizing the selection of apartments would introduce additional noise and reduce the power of the experiments, making it harder to spot differences between conditions.
-To enable comparisons across experimental conditions, the ten apartments used in the training phase and the first ten apartments used in the testing phase were selected from those in our data set for which the rounded predictions of the two- and eight-feature models agreed.
-They were chosen to cover a representative range of the models' prediction errors.
-Details on the apartment configurations and how they were selected are provided in Appendix~\ref{appndx:apartment_selection_details}.
+All participants saw the same set of apartments (i.e., the same feature values) because randomizing the selection would have introduced additional noise and reduced the power of the experiment, making it harder to spot differences between the experimental conditions.
+To enable comparisons between the experimental conditions, the ten apartments in the training phase and the first ten apartments in the testing phase were selected from the apartments in our data set for which the rounded predictions of the two- and eight-feature models were the same.
+We selected the apartments to cover a representative range of model prediction errors (i.e., how far the models' predictions were from the apartments' actual selling prices).
+We provide details of the apartments' configurations (i.e., feature values) and our selection procedure in Appendix~\ref{appndx:apartment_selection_details}.